-The preparation of financial statements requires the management to make assumptions about future events that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements requires management to make assumptions about future events that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.

-Significant estimates the Co-operative uses are:
+Significant estimates SolarShare uses are:

-- 1. Accrued energy revenue based on Co-operative's meters - 2.
+- 1. Accrued energy revenue based on SolarShare's meters - 2.
 Accrued interest payable based on debt instrument involved - 3.
-Accrued site lease expense based on revenue and projected Commercial Operation Date - 4.
-Accrued audit and insurance recorded based on contracts in place - 5.
-Projects past commercial operation not yet closed total Capital Cost and Amortization estimated based on draft closing documents.
+Accrued site lease expense based on revenue - 4.
+Accrued audit and insurance recorded based on contracts in place.